05bit/coverme/README.md

 In Amazon Identity and Access Management (IAM) panel on user's details page:
 _Permissions tab_ -> _Inline Policies_ (click to expand) -> **Create User Policy**

-Then choose _Policy Generator_, and then:
+Choose _Policy Generator_ and then:

 - Select "Amazon Glacier" in dropdown
 - Check required pesmissions or mark all
-- Specify Glacier vault identifier, like that `arn:aws:glacier:eu-west-1:NNNNNNNNNNNN:vaults/coverme-test`, vault should be creatd first!
+- Specify Glacier vault identifier, like that `arn:aws:glacier:eu-west-1:NNNNNNNNNNNN:vaults/coverme-test`, vault should be created first

 ### How to grant user access to S3?

 In Amazon Identity and Access Management (IAM) panel on user's details page:
 _Permissions tab_ -> _Inline Policies_ (click to expand) -> **Create User Policy**

-Then choose _Policy Generator_, and then:
+Choose _Policy Generator_ and then:

 - Select "Amazon S3" in dropdown
 - Check required pesmissions or mark all
-- Specify S3 bucket ARN mask, like that `arn:aws:s3:::coverme-test/*`
+- Specify S3 bucket resources mask, like that `arn:aws:s3:::coverme-test/*`

 License
 -------